 Novel and practical approaches to science and medicine will be at the forefront of our discussions.
-This course is less detail-oriented, as it is more about scientific creativity and practical research approaches that answer important questions in medical, scientific, and engineering fields.
+This course is less detail-oriented, as it is more about scientific creativity and research approaches that answer important questions in medical, scientific, and engineering fields.
 These course discussion points provide students with basic knowledge applicable to clinical and basic research, providing a foundation for students interested in any scientific or medical fields.

 Successful completion of this course will introduce students to scientific reading, writing, and critical evaluation, skills utilized in college courses in all fields.
-Development of their own toxicology model as the final project requires students to collaborate, be creative, and ask their own questions and set goals, which are skills valued by college professors and students alike.
+Development of their own toxicology research plan as the final project requires students to collaborate, be creative, and ask their own questions and set goals, which are skills valued by college professors and students alike.

-Prerequisites: Recent coursework in biology would be beneficial but is not mandatory.
+Prerequisites: Recent coursework in biology would be beneficial, but is not mandatory.
 The course will focus heavily on biology and anatomy/histology, with some biomedical engineering or chemistry concepts, but students will be introduced to these topics as they are discussed.
 Students are not expected to have a background in these fields, but interest in them is appreciated.

 STEM for Rising 9th and 10th Graders

 Two-week, non-credit residential program focused on STEM subjects and taught on Brown’s campus.
-For students completing grades 8-9 by June 2019; minimum age of 14 and maximum age of 15 by the start of the program.Visit Program Page Learn How to Apply
+For students completing grades 8-9 by June 2020; minimum age of 14 and maximum age of 15 by the start of the program.Visit Program Page Information Sessions Learn How to Apply